 Hardware from Habitat for Humanity ReStore

-And I love the fact that shopping there helps enable Habitat for Humanity to continue building homes for families in need.
+If you’ve never been to your local ReStore, it’s definitely worth checking out.
+The prices are great and I love that shopping at the ReStore helps enable Habitat for Humanity to continue building homes for families in need.

 Did I miss any great hardware spots?
 I’m always on the lookout for new sources!